axonops/documentation/docs/workbench/cassandra/introduction/motivation.md

 # Why we built AxonOps™ Workbench for Apache Cassandra®?

-The team at AxonOps has a deep appreciation for Apache Cassandra.
+The team at AxonOps has a deep appreciation for Apache Cassandra and have individually been architecting, building and developing systems using it since the project started.

 It's an exceptional database, offering unparalleled performance and availability, built on robust distributed system principles.
 This makes Cassandra the go-to choice for always-on, always-available, highly performant, and modern databases tailored for cloud, hybrid, and internet-facing enterprises.

 We initially developed the AxonOps platform to provide the essential operational tools needed to monitor, maintain, and protect Cassandra deployments.
 However, we recognized a significant gap in the market: the lack of a high-quality desktop application specifically designed for Cassandra.